hapax/hapax.github.io/assets/boring.md

-I've just argued that the set of boring, i.e. indescribable, real numbers $B_\mathbb{R}$, includes almost every real number (though quite explicitly *not* every real number you can think of).
+I've just argued that the set of boring, i.e. indescribable, real numbers $B_\mathbb{R}$, includes almost every real number (though quite definitely *not* every real number you can think of).
 But armed with the previous examples, it's tempting to think that we can simply waltz in and pluck out the smallest element of
 $B_\mathbb{R}$.